fterenzani/SwiftMail/README.md

     SwiftMail::setDefaultTransport($smtp);

-A list of Tranports is avvailable in the [Swift Mailer documentation](http://swiftmailer.org/docs/transport-types).
+A list of Tranports is available in the [Swift Mailer documentation](http://swiftmailer.org/docs/transport-types).